New C-suite positions are emerging for inspired leaders with the strength to fully embrace change and lead disruptive transformation.

 Chief Ethics and Compliance Officer

-Many pharmaceutical companies have chosen to have the Chief Compliance Officer position directly report to the CEO or the board of directors in light of legal and public opinion developments that have negatively affected the industry.
+Within many pharmaceutical companies, the chief ethics and compliance officer position directly reports to the CEO or the board of directors.
+This is in light of legal and public opinion developments that can have a negative effect on the industry.
+However, this position has several other responsibilities.

 Chief Quality Officer